-Section Principle Criteria Level AQ 28 POSTHARVEST - MASS BALANCE AND TR ACEABILITY Legal entities that perform farming and posthar compliance with the mass balance and traceab vest handling of farmed aquatic species shall demonstrate illity criteria at the postharvest units.
-For the sake of simplicity, this section will use the terms "certified products," "certified producers," and "certified sources."
-However, products, producers, and sources themselves are not certified.
-"Certified product" refers instead to a product originating from an Integrated Farm Assurance (IFA) certified production process.
-"Certified producer" and "certified sources" refer to a producer/source whose production processes have been certified.
-AQ 28.01 Management structure AQ 28.01.01 The producer has been granted the legal right to carry out postharvest handling of farmed aquatic species.
+Section Principle Criteria Level AQ-Smart 28 POSTHARVEST - MASS BALANCE AND TRACEABILITY Legal entities that perform farming and posthar compliance with the mass balance and traceab vest handling of farmed aquatic species shall demonstrate ility criteria at the postharvest units. sources."
+However, products, producers, and s to a product originating from an Integrated Farr the terms "certified products," "certified producers," and "certified cources themselves are not certified.
+"Certified product" refers instead on Assurance (IFA) certified production process.
+"Certified producer" free whose production processes have been certified.
+AQ-Smart 28.01 Management structure AQ-Smart 28.01.01 The producer has been granted the legal right to carry out postharvest handling of farmed aquatic species.
 There shall be documentation clearly demonstrating that the producer has been granted the legal right to carry out postharvest handling of farmed aquatic species.
-No "N/A." Major Must AQ 28.01.02 The producer operates a management structure that addresses the postharvest requirements, including well-documented procedures, processes, and workers' training that are appropriate to the postharvest unit's size, type, and complexity of activities.
+No "N/A." Major Must AQ-Smart 28.01.02 The producer operates a management structure that addresses the postharvest requirements, including well-documented procedures, processes, and workers' training that are appropriate to the postharvest unit's size, type, and complexity of activities.
 The producer shall have a central responsible person for managing conformance to the postharvest criteria; responding to requests for information and documents; and communicating with trade partners, the certification body/bodies (CBs), and the GLOBALG.A.P.
 Secretariat.
 The producer shall document postharvest handling procedures and processes in a manner appropriate to the postharvest unit's size, type, and complexity of activities.
 Cross-reference with AQ 02.02.
 There shall be evidence of worker training based on responsibilities.
 Evidence of animal welfare and food safety training, where applicable to the operations, shall be available for the CB audit.
 No "N/A." Major Must

-Section Principle Criteria Level AQ 28.01.03 An annual self-assessment/internal audit of conformance to the standard is conducted at postharvest unit level.
+Section Principle Criteria Level AQ-Smart 28.01.03 An annual self-assessment/internal audit of conformance to the standard is conducted at postharvest unit level.
 A completed self-assessment/internal audit no older than 12 months shall be available at the time of the certification body (CB) audit.
 Cross-reference with AQ 02.07.
-No "N/A." Major Must AQ 28.01.04 A documented mass balance calculation is performed for all processes at the postharvest unit.
+No "N/A." Major Must AQ-Smart 28.01.04 A documented mass balance calculation is performed for all processes at the postharvest unit.
 Documentation of the mass balance calculation shall show that the quantity of products sold as certified does not exceed the quantity of inputs from certified sources.
 These outputs shall be calculated as inputs received as certified minus conversion loss and quantity in storage.
 Major Must Information on the quantity (weight) of all certified, noncertified, incoming, outgoing, and stored products shall be recorded.
 A summary of these records shall be available so as to facilitate the mass balance verification process.
 The conversion loss rates (processing yields) of certified outputs originating from certified inputs shall be calculated, verified (based on average industrial yield), and recorded for each step between receipt and dispatch of certified products.
 Records of the calculations of conversion loss rates shall be available to certification body (CB) auditors.
 Parameters such as by-products generated, rejected/returned items, etc. shall be taken into consideration.
 An up-to-date list of conversion rates shall be available.
-No "N/A." AQ 28.01.05 For each postharvest unit, the producer has a documented procedure to ensure that non-conformances and complaints related to certified products are recorded, addressed, and resolved.
-A documented procedure shall be in place to ensure that non-conformances and complaints related to certified products are recorded, addressed, and resolved, including a record of actions taken.
-No "N/A." Major Must
+No "N/A." AQ-Smart 28.01.05 For each postharvest unit, the producer has a documented procedure to ensure that non-conformances and complaints related to A documented procedure shall be in place to ensure that non- conformances and complaints related to certified products are recorded, addressed, and resolved, including a record of actions Major Must